 You can change the orientation of your Swimlane's row headers if you need more space to display field names.
 The default orientation is Horizontal.

-1. Still in the Layout tab, click the Row Header Orientation dropdown.
+1. Still in the Layout tab, find the Headers label.

 You have two options when setting a Swimlane's colors: Color By Base Color and Color By Field.
 The default setting is Color By Base using a range of blues.